 The project will create an enabling environment for private sector involvement through technical assistance.
-Women across all beneficiary groups will receive increased opportunities through a range of integrated activities including, the collection of gender-disaggregated data, gendertargeted marketing, community outreach, and training programs that will be delivered at various levels to encourage and facilitate women to participate in the project.
+Women across all beneficiary groups will receive increased opportunities through a range of integrated activities including, the collection of gender-disaggregated data, gender-targeted marketing, community outreach, and training programs that will be delivered at various levels to encourage and facilitate women to participate in the project.

-The project has four components, all of which will be implemented by the Rural Electrification Agency (REA) of Nigeria:
+The project has four components, all of which will be implemented by the Rural Electrification Agency (REA) of Nigeria through the Project Management Unit (PMU) of the NEP:

-- Component 1: Solar Hybrid Mini Grids - Component 1.1: Minimum Subsidy Tender for Mini Grids - Component 1.2: Performance-Based Grants Program - Component 2: Stand-alone Solar Systems for Homes and MSMEs - Component 2.1: Market Scale-up Challenge Grants - Component 2.2: Performance-based Grants - Component 3: Energizing Education - Component 4: Technical Assistance - 1.2.1.
+- Component 1: Solar Hybrid Mini Grids - Component 1.1: Minimum Subsidy Tender for Mini Grids - Component 1.2: Performance-Based Grants Program - Component 2: Stand-alone Solar Systems for Homes and MSMEs - Component 2.1: Market Scale-up Challenge Grants - Component 2.2: Output-based Grants - Component 3: Energizing Education - Component 4: Technical Assistance - 1.2.1.
 Component 1: Solar Hybrid Mini Grids for Rural Economic Development